 - Capacity of GP practice branch (part of Kibworth Health Centre surgery).
-This GP practice branch facility would not be able to manage any increase in patient numbers, although a new surgery in Kibworth is proposed to support the whole practice for the existing patients.
-S106 contributions would be sought for additional GP infrastructure at Kibworth; - Capacity of primary school, 11-16 and post 16 educational establishments.
+This GP practice branch facility would not be able to manage any increase in patient numbers.
+Proposals for additional capacity currently being considered.
+S106 contributions would be sought for additional health infrastructure; - Capacity of primary school, 11-16 and post 16 educational establishments.
 S106 contributions towards school extensions would be sought for primary and other educational provision.
-It is noted that the primary school site is confined and reaching its limit; - Shortfall in types of open space.
-Appropriate S106 contributions would be sought where a shortfall in certain types of open space is identified.
+It is noted that the primary school site is confined and reaching its limit;

-• A6 capacity: There is a need for additional evidence to determine how much additional traffic the A6 can accommodate and its impacts on Oadby & Wigston and Leicester City.
+- Shortfall in types of open space.
+Appropriate S106 contributions would be sought where a shortfall in certain types of open space is identified. - A6 capacity: There is a need for additional evidence to determine how much additional traffic the A6 can accommodate and its impacts on Oadby & Wigston and Leicester City.
 The Council is working with the Highway Authority to put in place the appropriate evidence.
 This up to date evidence will impact on the amount of development which can take place along the A6 including Great Glen.